bcornelis/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![Preprocessing: grayscale][proprocess_grayscale]

 Next the image is normalized.
 As the image is grayscale, there's a single color component in the range from [0, 255].
-By normalizing the image (divide by 255.) the range is reduced to [0., 1.]
+By normalizing the image (divide by 128. - 1.) the range is reduced to [-1., 1.], which has roughly zero mean and equal variance.

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)